verygoodsecurity/aws-maven/README.md

 ## Usage
 To publish Maven artifacts to S3 a build extension must be defined in a project's `pom.xml`.
-The latest version of the wagon can be found from from YLE public mvn repository http://maven.c4.yle.fi/release
+The latest version of the wagon can be found from on Bintray public mvn repository https://dl.bintray.com/vg/vgs-misc

 To get the dependency add to your pom: